puppetlabs/iac/_posts/2020-03-18-how-to-use-agent-information-on-puppetserver.md

 > ```
 (by user [IlovPuppet](https://app.slack.com/team/URGFPBS0N), edited for presentation)

+There are a number of reasons why this question comes up.
+First is likely that folks are not aware of the options available at all.
+Then, sometimes, the common options (like custom facts) just don't cut it for security or performance reasons.
+Last but not least, organisational and technical circumstances can make one option more appealing than others.

 From my answer there, I wrote up a more detailed exposition here.
 Based on the specifics of your situation, there are several different options to solve this, described in detail below:

+* make the decision explicit
 * a `Deferred` function call
 * using `onlyif` or `unless` on an `exec` resource
 * a custom fact
 * a custom resource

+## Explicit Decisions

+**What is it?**

+Puppet shines when we can make our configuration decisions explicit.
+Make the dynamic decision a static configuration and ensure that whatever is producing the different states is also managed by puppet.
+Having a hard look at what the command is trying to decide and whether this couldn't be enforced instead of queried can save complexity.

+**Example**

+A simple example from my past as a technical consultant is a client who wanted to base a configuration decision off whether or not a particular package was installed on a workstation.
+In this particular case it turned out that installing that additional package was not very expensive (compared to coding up a dynamic solution), so we just rolled out the package to everyone and removed another thing that was different across the fleet.

+**Use it ...**

+* if you can take control of the source of your question.
+* if you can key off another configuration instead of querying active system state.
+* if you can make your general configuration easier by removing a source of variation.
+* if the query code is difficult and/or unreliable.

+**Don't use it if ...**

+* the input is truly dynamic.
+* the configuration is outside of your organisational scope (but try talking to the other team first!).
+* the computed value is sensitive and should not be transmitted or stored outside the node.

 ## `Deferred`